AlexLavoie42/Industrial-Evolution/GDD_0.md

         - Minigames?
         - Interacting with workers (complexity?)
 - UI is important for prototype.
 Without it playtesting is frustrating & difficult
+- Start the game without automation as a tutorial
+- Introduce automation to the player once step at a time
+- Slowing monetary progression
+    - Balancing dynamic economy will be really hard

 ## Random Thoughts